 Diarrhea is a malfunction in the digestive system, so you can help prevent this uncomfortable condition for your pup by making sure they’re putting nutritious food and water into their body—and nothing else.
 Start by:

 - Making sure your dog can’t access food scraps or garbage.

 - Avoiding sudden changes to your dog’s diet—all food transitions should be gradual.
-This blog post has tips on reasons to switch (and not switch) your dog’s food.

 - Avoid the activities that you know are stressful for your dog.